tutaslabs/famous-meteor-twitterous/packages/famous-mixedmode/README.md

 1) Create a packages folder in the root of your meteor app folder.

-2) Clone this repo into the packages folder
+2) Download the zip and unzip  this repo into the packages folder

+edit the ./meteor/packages file and add the word famous to the end

 meteor will pick it up and install it automatically when you launch your app.